Don't Fetishize Your Notebook05 Jan 2017 | by Scott Nesbitt

 And guess what?
 They all did their jobs in the same way.
 The inexpensive exercise book that you buy at a drug store or a supermarket works just as well as a more expensive Moleskine notebook.

-A notebook is just paper on which you write your thoughts and ideas and tasks and schedules.
+A notebook is just paper on which you write your thoughts and ideas, your tasks and schedules.
 Nothing more.
 Treat your notebook as a tool, not as a piece of fashion or as a status symbol.
 To be entirely honest, no one cares about what brand or size or type of notebook you use.

 Remember that notebooks are disposable.
 I mean that in the sense of not many of us go back to our notebooks after we write on the last line of the last page.
 Once a notebook is full, for most of us it has served its purpose.
 In the end, those notebooks either just gather dust or are the fodder for recyclers.